-In 2016, people have continued to cross the eastern Mediterranean into Europe, but in much smaller numbers.
+In 2016, people continued to cross the eastern Mediterranean into Europe, but in much smaller numbers.

-This past year has seen a tragic increase in the loss of lives with a total of 5.022 dead or missing at sea, marking 2016 as the deadliest year to date.
-More than two-thirds of the refugees came through Greece on their way to Western Europe.
+This past year has seen a tragic increase in the loss of life with a total of 5.022 dead or missing at sea, marking 2016 as the deadliest year to date.
+More than two-thirds of them came through Greece on their way to Western Europe.
 That changed in March when an agreement between the EU and Turkey transformed Greece from an entry point to a dead end.

-The so-called Balkan Route was officially closed exactly a year ago.
+The so-called Balkan Route had officially closed precisely a year ago.
 Macedonia has closed its border on 9 March 2016 to all but a trickle of refugees and migrants, following the example of Hungary and other countries along the so-called West Balkans route to Germany.
-Suddenly more than 75 000 refugees and migrants were stranded in Greece and the Western Balkans.
+Suddenly more than 75 000 refugees and migrants are stranded in Greece and the Western Balkans.

-One year after the borders were sealed refugees are still using South East Europe to enter the EU.
-But now the journey is more difficult, expensive and dangerous.
+Few years on from when the borders were sealed, refugees aren’t using South East Europe to enter the EU.
+The journey is more difficult, expensive and dangerous.
 The southern borders of both Hungary and Slovenia are completely fenced off by now.
+The same applies to the Turkish-Bulgarian border, part of the Bulgarian-Greek border, the Greek-Macedonian one and part of the Serbian-Bulgarian border.
+The southern borders of both Hungary and Slovenia are entirely fenced off by now.
 The same applies to the Turkish-Bulgarian border, part of the Bulgarian-Greek border, the Greek-Macedonian one and part of the Serbian-Bulgarian border.